hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 This tutorial demonstrate the process of user self-registration on Keycloak.
 Then, the users can log in to Keycloak to obtain a token.
-When the agent uses this token for the wallet creation, the agent recognizes it belongs to a tenant and automatically associates the tenant's permission with the created wallet. automatically associate the tenant's permission with the created wallet.
+When the agent uses this token for the wallet creation, the agent recognizes it belongs to a tenant and automatically associates the tenant's permission with the created wallet.

 ## Endpoints